geko1981/FakeItEasy/Formatting-Argument-Values.md

 ### Lowest distance
 When an argument value needs to be formatted, FakeItEasy examines all known formatters whose ForType is in ArgType's inheritance tree, or whose ForType is an interface that ArgType implements.
 The _distance_ between ForType and ArgType is calculated as follows:

-- 0 if the ForType and ArgType are the same **or** if ForType is an interface that ArgType implements
+- 0 if ForType and ArgType are the same
+- 1 if ForType is an interface that ArgType implements<sup>1</sup>
-- 1 if `ForType == ArgType.BaseType`,
+- 2 if `ForType == ArgType.BaseType`,
-- 2 if `ForType == ArgType.BaseType.BaseType`, and so on, adding one for every step in the inheritance chain
+- 3 if `ForType == ArgType.BaseType.BaseType`, and so on, adding one for every step in the inheritance chain

 The the formatter whose ForType has the smallest distance to ArgType is used to format the argument.